For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 To support our site, we may use links which earn us a commission at no extra cost to you.

-Ah, takeaways – they hold a very special place in every student household.
+Ah, takeaways – they hold a special place in every student household.
 But is it possible to order your favourite food without breaking the bank?

 fish and chips pizza and chinese food